t3rohaha/softuni/05_sql/README.md

 Common table expression is a query which result can be used as source for another query.
 It can be considered as a named subquery.
 To write CTE we begin with `WITH` then `CTE_Name` followed by `AS ()` which contains the subquery.

+# Programmability

+This section refers on how to customize database behavior.

+- `Indices` Used to improve the speed of data retrieval on a table.
+- `Functions` Take parameters perform operations and return result.
+- `Procedures` Series of operations, including querying and modifying the db.
+- `Triggers` Watch for activity in the database and react to it.

 # TRANSACTIONS